 The Ugly Uncles was born out of a desire, shared by a disparate (and dissolute) number of professional and amateur musicians, to see if it was possible to have as much fun on stage as audiences could have off.
-Despite the handicap of being made up of a jigs and reels fiddle player, a multi-stringed instrumentalist with a hat fetish, the owner of the first metal body ukulele made in Australia, a boogie woogie tin whistlist, a retired guardsman, a professional window cleaner who doesn't own a banjo-ukulele but can sing the song, some bloke who hits things and (probably) Australia's first self-funded retiree musician, The Ugly Uncles has been entertaining audiences for eighteen years.They remain Australia's foremost exponents of the musical genre alt-jug.
+Despite the handicap of being made up of an old-timey fiddle player, a multi-stringed instrumentalist with a hat fetish, the owner of the first metal body ukulele made in Australia, a boogie woogie tin whistlist, a retired guardsman, a professional window cleaner who doesn't own a banjo-ukulele but can sing the song, some bloke who hits things and (probably) Australia's first self-funded retiree musician, The Ugly Uncles has been entertaining audiences for twenty years, by some definitions of the word "entertaining".
+We remain Australia's foremost and possibly only exponents of the musical genre alt-jug.
+In the tradition of the Ugly Uncles, the passing of Uncle Mark has seen the fiddle bow passed to Uncle Sal.
+The Uncles have always been and will always remain an equal opportunity employer.

 You can like us on Facebook, if you like.